Kenny Omega: Dissension within Bullet Club and departure (2017–2019)

 On January 6, 2017, Omega stated that he would be "stepping away from Japan to reassess [his] future", adding that he was "weighing all options".
 On January 26, Omega announced on Wrestling Observer Radio that he would be flying back to Japan in February to negotiate a new deal with NJPW for "at least one more year".
 He returned during the first night of Honor Rising: Japan 2017 in February.
-Omega competed against Kazuchika Okada in a match for the IWGP Heavyweight Championship on June 11 at Dominion 6.11 in Osaka-jo Hall, which ended in a 60-minute time limit draw.
-The match was rated 6 stars by Dave Meltzer, higher than their previous match, making it the highest-rated match by Meltzer at that time.
+Omega competed against Kazuchika Okada in a match for the IWGP Heavyweight Championship on June 11 at Dominion 6.11 in Osaka-jo Hall, which ended in a 60-minute time-limit draw.
+Dave Meltzer rated the match 61/4 stars, the highest rating he had given at the time.

 During the G1 Special in USA in July 2017, Omega defeated Michael Elgin, Jay Lethal, and Tomohiro Ishii in an eight-man tournament to become the inaugural IWGP United States Heavyweight Champion.
 The event also saw signs of dissension between Omega and new Bullet Club member Cody.
 On August 12, Omega won his block in the 2017 G1 Climax tournament with a record of seven wins and two losses, advancing to the finals, where he was eventually defeated by Tetsuya Naito.
 He successfully defended his title against Juice Robinson on September 24 at Destruction in Kobe and against Yoshi-Hashi on October 15 at the NJPW and ROH-co-produced Global Wars: Chicago event.

 At Wrestle Kingdom 12 on January 4, 2018, Omega defeated the debuting Chris Jericho in a no disqualification match to retain the IWGP United States Heavyweight Championship.
 The bout was credited as having grown international interest in NJPW, particularly from North America.
 On January 28, Omega lost the title to Jay White at The New Beginning in Sapporo.
-After the match, Bullet Club member Adam Page confronted White but was stopped by Omega, who accepted defeat, which brought out Cody.
-After months of tension over the leadership of the Bullet Club faction, Cody hit Omega with a rolling cutter.
-When Page attempted to assist Cody in attacking Omega, Kota Ibushi returned to the ring after having competed earlier in the night to save his former partner, leading to an embrace between Omega and Ibushi and a rekindling of their friendship.
+After the match, Omega accepted defeat and stopped Bullet Club member Adam Page from confronting White, which brought out Cody.
+After months of tension over leadership of the Bullet Club faction, Cody hit Omega with a rolling cutter.
+When Page attempted to assist Cody in attacking Omega, Kota Ibushi returned to the ring after competing earlier in the night to save his former partner, leading to an embrace between Omega and Ibushi and a rekindling of their friendship.
 Omega returned to ROH for the Supercard of Honor XII event on April 7, 2018, where he lost to Cody.